codio/knowledge/source/instructors/setupcourses/assignment-settings/exam-proctoring.rst

 .. image:: /img/examproctoring.png
    :alt: Exam Proctoring Settings

-- **Time Limit** - If enabled, assignments are marked as complete after the indicated amount of time has passed since the student started the assignment or the **End Time** of the assignment has been reached.
+- **Time Limit** - If enabled, assignments are marked as complete after the indicated amount of time has passed since the student started the assignment or the **Closing Time** of the assignment has been reached.

   - Click **Time Limit** to enable it and then enter the value for **Days**, **Hours**, and **Minutes**.